 Many alternative strategies are available for implementing distributed compute across regions.
 These must be tailored to the specific business requirements and circumstances of the application.
 At a high level, the approaches can be divided into the following categories:

 A complete discussion of distributed design is outside the scope of this document.
-For further information, see Disaster Recovery and High Availability for Azure Applications.
+For more information, see Disaster Recovery and High Availability for Azure Applications.

 Recovery of infrastructure as a service (IaaS) virtual machines (VMs) is similar to platform as a service (PaaS) compute recovery in many respects.
 There are important differences, however, due to the fact that an IaaS VM consists of both the VM and the VM disk.

-In the event of a geo-failover, there will be no change to how the account is accessed (the URL and account key will not change).
+If a geo-failover occurs, there will be no change to how the account is accessed (the URL and account key will not change).
 The storage account will, however, be in a different region after failover.
 This could impact applications that require regional affinity with their storage account.
 Even for services and applications that do not require a storage account in the same datacenter, the cross-datacenter latency and bandwidth charges might be compelling reasons to move traffic to the failover region temporarily.
 This could factor into an overall disaster recovery strategy.

 For more information about both GRS and RA-GRS storage, see Azure Storage replication.

 Geo-replication is included in current pricing for Azure Storage.
-This is called Geo-Redundant Storage (GRS).
-If you do not want your data geo-replicated you can disable geo-replication for your account.
-This is called Locally Redundant Storage, and it is charged at a discounted price compared to GRS.
+This is called geo-redundant storage (GRS).
+If you do not want your data geo-replicated, you can disable geo-replication for your account.
+This is called locally redundant storage (LRS), and it is charged at a discounted price compared to GRS.